Suboxone vs Naloxone

 - mouth pain

-Suboxone is a sublingual film.
+Suboxone is a sublingual film, and other brands of buprenorphine/naloxone come in the form of sublingual films and tablets.
 It is important to allow the medication to fully dissolve under the tongue or against the cheek (not chewing or swallowing) in order to receive the full dosage, as buprenorphine is not absorbed well in the stomach or intestines.

 You may have heard of naloxone under the brand name Narcan.
 Narcan and other naloxone-only formulations are life-saving medications that can reverse an opioid overdose almost instantly.
 This means that if someone has too much of an opiate in their system, naloxone will bind more strongly to those receptors, knocking them free and reversing a potentially fatal overdose.

-As mentioned above, Suboxone is taken sublingually (placed under the tongue and allowed to dissolve).
+As mentioned above, Suboxone (buprenorphine/naloxone) is taken sublingually (placed under the tongue and allowed to dissolve).
 This is because buprenorphine is absorbed really well under the tongue.
 Naloxone, however, does not absorb well sublingually.
 When you take Suboxone as prescribed, the naloxone is essentially doing nothing.
-It is only is Suboxone is taken inappropriately that naloxone will kick in, blocking an illicit high or overdose.
-This makes Suboxone less likely to be diverted or misused.
+It is only is Suboxone (buprenorphine/naloxone) is taken inappropriately that naloxone will kick in, blocking an illicit high or overdose.
+This is included to make Suboxone (buprenorphine/naloxone) less likely to be diverted or misused.

 Naloxone (Narcan) FAQs